alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
+- Do you like to break things?
+Point out broken things?
-- Find and document bugs
+- Find and document bugs.
+You don't have to fix them!
-- Test and review patches
+- Test and review patches: do they work?